Maybe we can thank Billie Eilish or Lady Gaga’s 2019 Oscars look for blue hair trending upwards. But any way you slice it, you can count us in.

 Of course, we're always obsessing over bright hair dyes and unexpected shades like magenta and mint green—and when you (or a trusted colorist) combine a cool color with the ombré technique, it's instantly cooler.

 But be warned: These styles certainly aren't for the faint of heart.
-So if you're a beauty risk-taker ready to take the leap into uncharted azure territory, we've got you covered with all the inspiration you need, plus expert tips on how to achieve.
+So if you're a beauty risk-taker ready to leap into uncharted azure territory, we've got you covered with all the inspiration you need, plus expert tips on how to achieve.

 Meet the Expert

 Below, you can check out the best blue ombré hairstyles we found on Instagram, with every shade of the spectrum represented—cerulean, navy, sapphire, and beyond—so you can find the blue hue and accompanying style that's right for you.

 Blunt, Soft Ends

 Nothing like that fresh-out-of-the-salon-chair chop, right?
 Pair a blunt, choppy cut with a faded turquoise hue for an instantly wearable look.
 (Our favorite smoothing serums should help you out).
 And to keep things healthy with blue hair, keep it hydrated.
 "My best advice is to always use a professional haircare product," says colorist Richy Kandasamy.
 "Once or twice a week, use a hydrating hair mask like R+Co Gemstone Ultra Shine Glossing Treatment ($38). "

 Nothing says casual-cool like braided, edgy-hued hair.
 If you have natural hair in a protective style, a low-maintenance dip-dyed look could be perfect for you.
 Keep in mind, though, that some curly-haired types might suffer from dryness, and dye can exacerbate that.
 So keep things well-moisturized.
 "Dry hair is hereditary, especially for curly and coily hair," stylist Mark Townsend says, suggesting a leave-in conditioner once per week to fight the dryness.